aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

 Overloaded method.
-Synchronous mode of method *ConvertLocalFileAsync*.
+Synchronous mode of the *ConvertLocalFileAsync* method.
 Converts several files specified by a list of their local file system paths.